 This vegan pasta salad recipe is perfect for picnics!
-A creamy, no-mayo tahini dressing coats curly noodles, summer veggies & briny artichokes.
+A creamy, no-mayo tahini dressing coats curly noodles, summer veggies, and briny artichokes.

-This vegan pasta salad is basically a big bowl of sunshine where curly noodles intermingle with sunny spirals of yellow squash.
-It’s full of colorful produce, like cherry tomatoes and green beans, with a few briny bites from the artichokes and olives.
-It’s all tossed in a tangy, no-mayo creamy tahini dressing that travels extremely well, making this a perfect dish to bring to a cookout or picnic.
+This vegan pasta salad is basically a big bowl of sunshine!
+It’s full of colorful produce, like cherry tomatoes, yellow squash, and green beans, and artichokes and olives add delicious briny flavor.
+To tie it all together, I make a tangy, creamy tahini dressing.
+Because this dressing is totally mayo-free, it travels extremely well.
+As a result, this vegan pasta salad is a perfect dish to bring to a cookout or picnic.
+It’s so fresh, vibrant, and fun that I’m planning to make it all summer long.
+Once you try it, you will be, too!

 Vegan Pasta Salad Recipe Variations